Former CIA Director Agrees Trump Is ‘Clear And Present Danger’ To National Security

 “That is something that is just totally mind-blowing, that the president of the United States would actually entertain this notion,” he told Hayes on Tuesday night.

-The news comes on the heels of yet another explosive report from the paper published on Friday, January 11 that the FBI had launched a secret investigation in May of 2017 over concerns that President Trump was working as a Russian agent.
+The news comes on the heels of yet another report from the paper published on Friday, January 11 that the FBI had launched a secret investigation in May of 2017 over concerns that President Trump was working as a Russian agent.
 The president has denied the claim since the report came out.